I wanted to do a post introducing you to the heroine of book 2 in my Seed Savers series: Lily.

 Do your friends think you are an introvert or an extrovert?
 Why?

 Oh wow.
 Um, my close friends know I’m not really an introvert, but other friends, less close that is, probably assume I’m an introvert because I’m alone a lot.
 But I’m not, not really.
 Truthfully, I’m somewhere in the middle.

-Is there a piece of advice that you have received that has really stuck with you?
+Is there a piece of advice you’ve received that has really stuck with you?
 If so, what was it?

 Oh, excellent question.
 Just recently Ana (the older lady who was teaching Clare and me) told me not to quit writing even though my mom was always on my case about it.
 She said, “Lily, don’t ever stop writing.
 Because writing is an act of reflecting and the function of reflectors, after all, is to catch the light and shine it out.”
 Or something like that.
 Anyway, I really liked that image.
 And it made me feel like not only was it okay for me to want to write all the time, but that I should.
 That maybe someday I can do some good with my writing.

 That seems like a good note on which to end the interview.
 Thanks, Lily.